•

 the file storage backend.
 Both kinds of certs used to live in certs/,

-but now they live in certs/client/ and certs/purpose/ instead.
+but now they live in certs/client/ and certs/trust/ instead.

 The change is pretty straight-forward.
 The biggest change in behavior is